 Ms. Risa Aihara has been involved in corporate management of Internet service businesses for a long time and has deep insights into Internet marketing.
-As such JAPAN POST BANK expects that with her abundant experience and insights, she will sufficiently fulfill her role in enhancing the decision-making function and supervision function of the Board of Directors.
+As such JAPAN POST BANK expects that with her abundant experience and insights, she will sufficiently fulfill her role in enhancing the decision-making function and supervision function

-Hiroshi Kawamura Outside Director Chairman of the Audit Committee Significant concurrent positions: Attorney-at-law Outside Director of ISHII IRON WORKS CO., LTD.
+Hiroshi Kawamura Outside Director man of the Audit Committee Significant concurrent positions: Outside Director of ISHII IRON WORKS CO., LTD.

-Status of attendance at the meetings of: Board of Directors 100% (12/12 meetings) Audit Committee 100% (14/14 meetings)
+Status of attendance at the meetings of: Board of Directors 100% (12/12 meetings)